pusher-community/real-time-laravel/getting-started/pusher-js-debugging.md

 * Are you seeing a `Subscribed` entry and is the `Channel` the one you expect to see?
 * If the above seem fine then make sure the `Subscribed` entry is occuring *before* the `API Message` entry.
 If not, then it means the message is being sent before Pusher knows the client is interested in it.

 As well as the Pusher Debug Console you can also configure the Pusher JavaScript library so that it will log information, exposing its internal workings, to the browser console.

-Update your client-side code:
+<i class="fa fa-rocket fa-2"></i> Update your client-side code:

 ```html
 <script src="//js.pusher.com/3.0/pusher.min.js"></script>